riyamoun1310/Data-Analyst-Agent/README.md

 ---

-*Built with passion for data science, software
+> *Built with passion for data science, software engineering, and academic excellence.
+> Ready for real-world deployment